The 3 C’s of Wellness Coaching

 In any profession, competence must play the leading role.
 Credibility and Clientele will both be short-lived if Competence does not become a consistent, ongoing pursuit (in any area of life, but certainly as a professional wellness coach).
 The first step toward competence is your education as a certified wellness coach.
-Since 2017, one of the most important aspects to selecting a wellness coach certification is insuring it allows you to sit for the National Board Exam through the International Consortium for Health and Wellness Coaching (ICHWC.org).
-The ICHWC is not a wellness coach certification program.
+Since 2017, one of the most important aspects to selecting a wellness coach certification is insuring it allows you to sit for the National Board Exam through the National Board for Health & Wellness Coaching (NBHWC.org).
+The NBHWC is not a wellness coach certification program.
 Rather, it’s the organization that insures those providing wellness coach certifications (like Catalyst), are meeting the critical standards for the profession.

 Once you’ve earned your certification from an accredited organization, then you’re ready to get started.
 However, like any professional, continuing education is central to your ongoing development.
 This includes actual CEU coursework but it doesn’t stop there.
 Regularly reading and integrating the latest in applied scientific research and potentially attending professional conferences and events also help supplement your ongoing education and thus competence.

 Application: Consider your current level of competence and the best next step you can take toward enhancing that level.
 Pull out your calendar and identify a start date for this next step.